agile-ts/documentation/docs/packages/core/features/collection/Properties.md

 ## `agileInstance`
 Returns the Agile Instance to which the Collection belongs.
-Be aware that it gets in function share returned.
+Be aware that it gets in function shape returned.
 ```ts
 MY_STATE.agileInstance(); // Returns a Agile Instance
 ```